-This month marked the first ever, National Drone Racing Championships in New York City as well as the first year of the Drone Racing League.
-The National Drone Racing Championships are showcasing the first teams, pilots, and vehicle classifications to be used by the fledgling sport, and it is all being broadcast exclusively on ESPN.
+August 2016 marked the second annual U.S. National Drone Racing Championships in New York City, the same year the Drone Racing League was publicly launched.
+The National Drone Racing Championships are showcasing the teams, pilots, and vehicle classifications to be used by the sport, and it is all being broadcast exclusively on ESPN.

-While this may be great news for the official sport, the really groundbreaking development may be the amateur pilots who are taking up their controls and forming leagues of their own locally all across the country.
-As SGW Designworks continues to keep up with tech innovations, the company sees drone racing as not just a fun hobby, but a growing commercial industry as well.
+While this may be great news for drone racing, the really groundbreaking development may be the amateur pilots who are taking up their controls and forming leagues of their own locally all across the country.
+As SGW Designworks continues to keep up with tech innovations, we see drone racing as not just a fun hobby, but a growing commercial industry as well.

 Racing has been a source of innovation and new technology for the automotive industry for years.
 Aerodynamics, mid-mounted engines and more have all made their way to commercial cars from the racetrack.